Ceremony Offers a Modern Tea House Experience and Zero-Proof, Sake and Tea-infused Cocktails in Providence

-Cheng got the idea to start a loose leaf tea importing business in Rhode Island after she and her family could not find good quality teas in the United States.
+Cheng got the idea to start a loose leaf tea importing business in Rhode Island after she realized she and her family could not find good quality teas in the United States.
 “The only tea we could find was what you can get at Stop and Shop and everything came in a tea bag,” she says.
 “It only tastes good if you put a ton of sugar and cream in it.”

 They began drinking coffee instead, but missed the teas of their native homeland.
-Once Cheng started a job in textile importing in New York City, and began traveling back and forth to China, she started bringing home loose leaf tea from China for her family’s personal consumption.
+Once Cheng started a job in textile importing in New York City, and began traveling back and forth to China, she started bringing home loose leaf teas from China for her family’s personal consumption.

 “Every time I would go back to China, at my mom’s request, I would have to bring an empty suitcase, and that suitcase was dedicated to tea,” Cheng says.
 “Then I learned it was illegal to import that much tea without claiming for it.”

 Her goal is to fill a tea void in Rhode Island.
 “I realized there was a missing link here,” she says.
-“People were becoming more aware of direct sourcing for their coffee and chocolate, and tracing back to where their meat is coming from, but no one was paying attention to tea.
+“People were becoming more aware of direct sourcing for coffee and chocolate, and tracing back to where their meat is coming from, but no one was paying attention to tea.
 What boggled my mind is that tea is the most popular drink in the world other than water.”

+A tea ceremony is an intimate connection in itself; tasting, experiencing and learning in the same environment brings people together.
 Adds Cheng, “There’s a saying in China that you could be perfect strangers and sit together and by the end of a tea ceremony, everyone is best friends.”